stephenjonglee/MakeACharQuiz/README.md

 How to Create a Quiz:
 User will be prompted to fill out forms to create a quiz.
 Quiz will have exactly 4 characters.
-Quiz can have as many questions as the user desires.
+Quiz will have exactly 5 questions.
 Quiz will have exactly 4 options per question.

 How to Take a Quiz: